 Delafloxacin (By mouth)

-Treats acute bacterial skin and skin structure infections (ABSSSI).
+Treats acute bacterial skin and skin structure infections (ABSSSI) and community-acquired bacterial pneumonia (CABP).
 This medicine is a quinolone antibiotic.

 BaxdelaThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-You should not receive it if you had an allergic reaction to delafloxacin or to similar medicines.
+Do not use it if you had an allergic reaction to delafloxacin or to similar medicines.

 How to Use This Medicine: